 Controlled Overtopping analysis presented herein primarily focuses on the potential for reduction of flood damage by means of altering the timing of the overtopping inundation and potentially delaying or preventing the breaching of the levee once it has been overtopped.
-The HEC-RAS unsteady flow model for the Dallas Floodway system was used to analyze the effects of controlled overtopping measures and at various lengths, levee heights, and locations when combined with the 277K levee raise alternative.
+The HEC-RAS unsteady flow model for the Dallas Floodway system was used to analyze the effects of controlled overtopping measures and at various lengths, levee heights, and locations when combined with the 277k levee raise alternative.
 The modeling was used to compute the incremental benefits of reduction of flood inundation depths for overtopping flood events.
 HEC-FDA was used to identify the benefits and residual damages for levee controlled overtopping measures.
-This controlled overtopping measure could be described as a notch in the levee having an armoring on the levee crest and landside slope to prevent breaching of the levee while flow is within the notch.
-However, similarly to the armoring alternatives, if levee overtopping for some flood events exceeds the notch's capacity, then levee breaching may occur at a location on the levee that is outside the notch.
+This controlled overtopping measure could be described as a notch in the levee having armoring on the levee crest and landside slope to reduce the chance of a levee breach while flow is within the notch.
+However, similar to the Armoring alternatives, the controlled overtopping measure cannot prevent levee breach for some flood events that exceed the notch's capacity and rise to an overtopping level where a breach may occur at a location on the levee that is outside the notch.
+Therefore, this measure only provides benefits for a relatively narrow range of overtopping flood events.